HMNZS Wellington (P55): History

 On 19 July 2021 HMNZS Wellington delivered 120 vials of the Pfizer–BioNTech COVID-19 vaccine to Tokelau's Nukunonu atoll, which is sufficient to vaccinate 720 people.

+Wellington was deployed to the Solomon Islands following the unrest after the Solomon Islands switched their diplomatic recognition from Taiwan to China in November 2021.
+The ship relieved HMAS Armidale (ACPB 83) and conducted presence patrols to dissuade illegal smuggling and to assist the Royal Solomon Islands Police Force in moving throughout the archipelago.

-In response to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami, Wellington and HMNZS Aotearoa were deployed to provide water supplies, survey teams, and helicopter support.
+In response to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami, Wellington, HMNZS Aotearoa, and HMNZS Canterbury were deployed to provide water supplies, survey teams, and helicopter support.